sonic-net/SONiC/doc/acl/ACL-Table-Type-HLD.md

 This does not play well with the new concept of user defined table types.
 To solve this we have few options:

-1. Non backward compatible change: let the CONFIG DB table maps 1:1 in ASIC DB table.
+1. Reflecting exact CONFIG DB configuration: Let the CONFIG DB table maps 1:1 in ASIC DB table.
 User is able to configure either two tables types, one for IPv4, one for IPv6 or single with IPv4 and IPv6 keys.